Stock market today: Asian benchmarks mostly slide as investors focus on earnings

 The yen has been trading at 155 yen-levels lately, its lowest level in 34 years.
 That helps Japanese exporters by raising the value of their overseas earnings, but it also raises the price of imports.
 Speculation has been growing Japan may intervene to prop up the yen.

-On Wall Street, the S&P 500 was virtually flat and edged up by 1.08, or less than 0.1%, to 5,071.63.
+On Wall Street, the S&P 500 was virtually flat and edged up by less than 0.1% to 5,071.63.
 It had jumped sharply in the first two days of the week to claw back nearly two-thirds of last week’s steep loss.

 Tesla jumped 12.1% after saying the night before that it would accelerate production of new, more affordable vehicles, which investors have been hoping will kickstart growth.
 The announcement helped investors look past the 55% drop in profit that Tesla reported.